Hydrogen-like atom: Solution to Dirac equation

 In 1928 in England Paul Dirac found an equation that was fully compatible with special relativity.
-The equation was solved for hydrogen-like atoms the same year (assuming a simple Coulomb potential around a point charge) by the German Walter Gordon.
-Instead of a single (possibly complex) function as in the Schrödinger equation, one must find four complex functions that make up a bispinor.
+The equation was solved for hydrogen-like atoms weeks later (assuming a simple Coulomb potential around a point charge) independently by Walter Gordon and Charles Galton Darwin.
+Instead of a single (possibly complex) function as in the Schrödinger equation, one must find four complex functions that make up a Dirac spinor.
 The first and second functions (or components of the spinor) correspond (in the usual basis) to spin "up" and spin "down" states, as do the third and fourth components.

 The terms "spin up" and "spin down" are relative to a chosen direction, conventionally the z-direction.
 An electron may be in a superposition of spin up and spin down, which corresponds to the spin axis pointing in some other direction.
 The spin state may depend on location.

 An electron in the vicinity of a nucleus necessarily has non-zero amplitudes for the third and fourth components.
 Far from the nucleus these may be small, but near the nucleus they become large.